GDF SUEZ Corporate Foundation

 There are many challenges which need be addressed, such as energy independence, security of supply, the fight against climate change, and the fragility of biodiversity, but also economic and social issues such as economic crises, the emergence of new market players and social inequality.

 GDF SUEZ Corporate Foundation has chosen to support projects in environmental protection, enhancement and preservation as a central focus of its strategic philanthropy.
-It thus contributes to rehabilitating large natural areas, preserving paths and hiking trails and establishing iconic gardens.

 The Foundation sees gardens, places of relaxation and meeting places, as an ideal expression of the sustainable development issues it finds important: biodiversity, solidarity, education and culture.

 It is therefore natural that the GDF SUEZ Corporate Foundation is a partner of the musée du quai Branly.
-The foundation sponsored the creation of its main garden in 2005 and its programme in 2008 and 2011, and it continues this partnership in 2012 through support of the Summer garden.
+The foundation sponsored the creation of its main garden in 2005 and its programme in 2008 and 2011, and it continues this partnership in 2012 and 2014 through support of the Summer garden.